Prakhar0123/Kollecto/README.md

 This game is fully cross‑browser compatible & built entirely with HTML, CSS, & JavaScript.
-If you enjoy the experience, please consider showing a token of appreciation.
+If you like the experience, please consider showing a token of appreciation by starring the project & share your reviews.

 New updates to be rolled out very soon.